oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

 ## How to compile the sample JDBC programs

-To compile the sample programs in the sample\_code/jdbc directory, use the relevant TimesTen supported Java compiler for your platform (eg Sun, HP, JRocket or IBM JDK) to compile each sample program.
-Refer to the [OracleTimesTen In-Memory Database Installation Guide](https://docs.oracle.com/cd/E21901_01/timesten.1122/e21632/toc.htm) for the list of supported JDKs for your preferred platform.
+To compile the sample programs in the sample\_code/jdbc directory, use a JDK supported by your TimesTen release and platform.
+For current platform and JDK support details, refer to the TimesTen release notes and installation documentation in the [Oracle TimesTen In-Memory Database Documentation Library](https://docs.oracle.com/en/database/other-databases/timesten/).

 For JDK 11, 17, 21, and 25, the TimesTen JDBC JAR is timesten_home/install/lib/ttjdbc<jdk_version>.jar, where <jdk_version> indicates the JDK version, 11, 17, 21, or 25, for example, ttjdbc25.jar for JDK 25.
 The JDBC JARs are also packaged as a Java module with the Java module name **timesten.jdbc** and JMS/XLA JAR (timestenjmsxla.jar) too with module name **timesten.jmsxla** so you can use both for module compilation (import them in module-info.java), if your JDK supports modules.

-**NOTE:** Since XLA does not support applications linked with a driver manager library or the client/server library, the asyncJMS and syncJMS demos cannot be compiled or run in client-only installations, also since this use the Javax JMS you need to add the jms.jar to environment CLASSPATH for releases after TT221 which can be found in 3rdparty directory `/home/timesten/instance/tt<version>/3rdparty`.
-For the  asyncJMS2 and syncJMS2 which are sample programs using Jakarta JMS rather than Javax JMS, require separate download of jakarta.jms.jar file.
-Once this jar file is downloaded, location to this jar will need to be added to environment variable CLASSPATH.
-Support for Jakarta JMS has been added to the TimesTen release from version 22.1.1.20.0 onward and **jakarta becomes the default** option if both jakarta.jms and javax.jms JARs are found in CLASSPATH.
+**NOTE:** The JMS/XLA samples are specialized examples with additional prerequisites.
+XLA does not support applications linked with a driver manager library or the client/server library, so the JMS/XLA samples cannot be compiled or run in client-only installations.
+The `asyncJMS` and `syncJMS` samples use Javax JMS and require `jms.jar` in `CLASSPATH`.
+The `asyncJMS2` and `syncJMS2` samples use Jakarta JMS and require `jakarta.jms.jar` in `CLASSPATH`.
+Support for Jakarta JMS was added in TimesTen 22.1.1.20.0, and Jakarta is the default if both Jakarta JMS and Javax JMS JARs are found in `CLASSPATH`.

-### Compile with JDK 11, 17 and 21
+### Compile with a supported JDK

 To compile specific program: